 (Bowling Green, OH): The Department offers approximately 55 teaching assistantships.
-Assistantships for Masters’s students are currently $12,500 for the nine month academic year.
+Assistantships for Masters’s students are currently $12,500 for the nine-month academic year.
 Summer support ranging from $1,000-$2,000 is also available.

-University of Alaska Fairbanks, M.S. in Mathematics (Fairbanks, AK): Most of our graduate students are supported by Teaching Assistantships, which provide a 9-month stipend, health insurance, and tuition for up to 10 credits (e.g. three courses, a full graduate load) per semester.
-While the stipend amount is set by the College of Natural Science and Mathematics annually, for 2014-15 it was approximately $18,000.
+(Fairbanks, AK): Most of our graduate students are supported by Teaching Assistantships, which provide a 9-month stipend, health insurance, and tuition for up to 10 credits (e.g. three courses, a full graduate load) per semester.
+While the stipend amount is set by the College of Natural Science and Mathematics annually, approximately $18,000.

-University of Manitoba, M.Sc. in Mathematics (Winnipeg, MB): Levels of support are $20,000 and $22,000 (CDN) for thesis-based MSc and PhD students, respectively, in the form of direct aid and tutorial/or marking employment.
+(Winnipeg, MB): Levels of support are $20,000 and $22,000 (CDN) for thesis-based MSc and Ph.D. students, respectively, in the form of direct aid and tutorial/or marking employment.
 Sometimes, students make significantly more than the minimum.
 Students in the course-based MSc program can receive up to $5,000 per year as teaching assistants.

-University of North Texas, MA or MS in Mathematics (Denton, TX): Almost all full-time graduate students are supported as teaching fellows or assistants.
-Teaching fellows who have earned fewer than 18 hours of approved graduate credit in Mathematics are paid a stipend of $14,926 per year.
-Graduate students with 18 or more hours are paid $17,560 per year and also eligible for 1.5 months of summer salary teaching or working in the Math Lab.
+(Denton, TX): Tuition is fully covered for all supported graduate students.
+Supported students who have earned fewer than 18 hours of approved graduate credit in mathematics are paid a stipend of $17,478 per year.
+Graduate students with 18 or more hours are paid $18,254 per year.

 © Victoria Johnson 2020, all rights reserved